Skip to main content

 1. Hallucination Risk

-LLMs may flag errors that don't exist or miss real errors:
+LLMs sometimes flag errors that don't exist, or miss real ones:

 False Positive Example: Source: "The quick brown fox" Translation: "Der schnelle braune Fuchs" LLM (incorrectly): "Minor fluency issue - consider 'flinke' instead of 'schnelle'" Reality: Both translations are perfectly valid.